apgokr/code_censor/README.md

 * Click on Load unpacked and locate the root of the repository.
 * Congratulations!
 Code Censor Extension is installed now.
 * Navigate to PR files page and use this tool.

+## Features

+* Auto-commentor: Click on the review and you get the comment/suggestion ready to be posted as well.